 I'm Vickie S., the breeder behind Carriage Hill Labs located in New Hampshire.
 First of all, temperament is my number one priority for my breeding program.
 My Labradors have very sweet, gentle, calm temperaments.
 I attribute that to their breeding/pedigrees and the way I raise my pups.
 My hope is that with every breeding I do, I can produce Lab puppies that meet and exceeds the Labrador Retriever standard, thereby preserving the wonderful qualities of the breed.

 Vickie has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.